datacarpentry/sql-ecology-lesson/episodes/03-sql-joins.md

 To combine data from two tables we use the SQL `JOIN` command, which comes after the `FROM` command.

-Earlier, we talked about relational databases.

 Database tables are used to organize and group data by common characteristics or principles.
 Often, we need to combine elements from separate tables into a single tables or queries for analysis and visualization.
-A JOIN is a means for combining columns from one (self-join) or more tables by using values common to each.
+A JOIN is a means for combining columns from multiple tables by using values common to each.

 The JOIN command combined with ON is used to combine fields from separate tables.